tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

 tenzir "$pipeline"
 ```

-### Flexible pipelines
+### Post-processing with Tenzir pipelines

-When you run Zeek as above, the `ingest` script dynamically constructs the
+When you run Zeek as above, the `ingest` script dynamically constructs an
-"right" ingestion pipeline based on the type of the Zeek log at hand.
-The
+ingestion pipeline based on the type of the Zeek log at hand.
+Given your logging
-pipelines may look like this for a `conn.log` file, based on whether you use TSV
+format (TSV or JSON), the pipelines for a rotated `conn.log` file may look like
-or JSON logging:
+this:

 ```
 from file /path/to/conn.log read zeek-tsv | import